ahmdrz/instagram-statistics/README.md

 `--feeds` is `Number of feeds to scan (-1 means all of them)`, default=5 `--template` is `Template name, name of file in templates directory`, default='basic'

+### TODO list

+- [ ] Currently it's based on username, We have to change it to user's primary key.

 ### License
 See full license on [this](https://github.com/ahmdrz/instagram-statistics/blob/master/LICENSE) , Under GNU GENERAL PUBLIC LICENSE